citp/privacy-policy-historical/c/cl/clu/clutchpoints.com.md

-> *The following text is extracted and transformed from the clutchpoints.com privacy policy that was archived on 2017-04-05.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20170405024432id_/http%3A//clutchpoints.com/privacy-policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the clutchpoints.com privacy policy that was archived on 2017-08-31.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20170831153811id_/https%3A//clutchpoints.com/privacy-policy) for the most accurate reproduction.*

 # Privacy Policy - ClutchPoints

 This Privacy Policy outlines important information regarding the use and disclosure of information collected via this website.
-Memeco, LLC provides this Privacy Policy to help users make an informed decision about whether or not to use thiswebsite.
+ClutchPoints, Inc. provides this Privacy Policy to help users make an informed decision about whether or not to use this website.

 At our website, we recognize that privacy of your personal information is important.
 Here is information on what types of personal information we receive and collect when you use and visit our Website, and how we safeguard your information.
 We never sell your personal information to third parties.

  **Log Files:**

 As with most other websites, we collect and use the data contained in log files.
 The information in the log files include your IP (internet protocol) address, your ISP (internet service provider, such as AOL or Shaw Cable), the browser you used to visit our site (such as Internet Explorer or Firefox), the time you visited our site and which pages you visited throughout our site.

  **Cookies and Web Beacons:**

 We do use cookies to store information, such as your personal preferences when you visit our website.
 This could include only showing you a popup once in your visit, or the ability to login to some of our features, such as forums.